smallbasic/smallbasic.github.io/_build/pages/SmallBASICPiGPIO.markdown

 # Supported Hardware

-The SmallBASIC PiGPIO pluging supports the following hardware.
+The SmallBASIC-PiGPIO plugin supports the following hardware.
 Support for more sensors and displays is planned.

 - LED
 - Push Button